Hierarchy of quantum correlations under non-Markovian dynamics: Action of noisy channels

 \subsection{CP-divisible phase damping channel}

-We now discuss dephasing quantum channel and its influence on the dynamics of quantum correlations.
-The Kraus operators for a dephasing channel that is historically taken to be non-Markovian ~\cite{yu2010} but is nevertheless P-divisible~\cite{shrikant2019} are:
+We now discuss dephasing quantum channel and its influence on the evolution of quantum correlations.
+The Kraus operators for a dephasing channel that is historically taken to be non-Markovian ~\cite{yu2010} but is nevertheless P-divisible~\cite{shrikant2020} are:

-We have $ p=\exp[\frac{-\gamma}{2}\{t+\frac{1}{\Gamma}(\exp(-\Gamma t)-1)\}]$ and $\gamma$, $\Gamma$ are coupling strength and line width respectively, $p=\sqrt{1-\nu}$ identify the Kraus operators for Markovian dephasing quantum channel.
-The quantum correlations of maximally entangled Bell state as a function of channel parameters for non-Markovian and Markovian noise regimes are given in Fig.~\ref{mnm_qc_phd}.
+We have $ q=\exp[\frac{-\gamma}{2}\{t+\frac{1}{\Gamma}(\exp(-\Gamma t)-1)\}]$. $\Gamma^{-1}\approx\tau_{r}$ defines reservoir's finite correlation time and $\gamma$ is the coupling strength related to qubit's relaxation time.
+In the limit $\Gamma\rightarrow\infty$, phase damping channel reduces to the Markov case, $q=\sqrt{1-\nu}$ identify the Kraus operators for Markovian dephasing quantum channel.
+The behavior of QC of maximally entangled Bell state as a function of $\gamma t$ in the non-Markovian and Markovian regimes are given in Fig.~\ref{mnm_qc_phd}.
 In both cases, revival of non-classical correlations does not occur, and the order of decay satisfies the same hierarchy as in the case of amplitude damping channel, i.e., we have $q_{F_{lhv}}\leq q_{B} \leq q_{S_{2}}\leq q_{S_{3}}\leq q_{T}\leq q_E$.
-The non-revival of QC for the non-Markovian regime here is due to the noise being $CP-$ divisible and hence also $P$ divisible.
-The dynamics of quantum speed limit time for non-Markovian and Markovian phase damping channels is given in~Fig.\ref{mnm_qsl_phd}, and there occurs no revival of $\tau_{QSL}$ in both the cases.
+Due to the memory effects of the non-Markovian phase damping channel, decay of QC occur slowly as compared to their Markovian counterparts.
+The non-revival of QC for the non-Markovian regime here is due to the noise being CP- divisible and hence also $P$ divisible~\cite{shrikant2020}, which indicates the absence of backflow.
+The dynamics of quantum speed limit time for non-Markovian and Markovian phase damping channels is given in~Fig. \ref{mnm_qsl_phd}, and in the absence of revival of QC, $\tau_{QSL}$ increases steadily in both the cases.